 Nelly Tuikong is the founder of Pauline Cosmetics, a Kenya-based beauty company which produces a range of products such as lipstick, eye shadow and makeup brushes that retail throughout the country.

-Ahead of the book's launch on 15 October, we've asked Tuikong a few questions about her business journey.
+Before the book launched on 15 October, we asked Tuikong a few questions about her business journey.

 What business achievement are you most proud of?